precipice/HAKeychain/README.md

 I went looking for a simpler way to use [Keychain](http://en.wikipedia.org/wiki/Keychain_%28Mac_OS%29) in Mac OS X app development, and couldn't find an open source library that worked in XCode 4.
-Several of the projects I found looked unmaintained or untested, and all of them made reporting errors a big pain (as does Keychain itself).
-HAKeychain is my stab at providing the library I'd hoped to find solving these problems.
+Several of the projects I found made reporting errors hard (as Keychain does itself).
+HAKeychain is my stab at providing the library I'd hoped to find.

 (**Note:** this library does not support iOS Keychain, at least not yet.
 Check out [scifihifi-iphone](https://github.com/ldandersen/scifihifi-iphone/tree/master/security)